English

 • Connect to and control devices in the area.

 You can go to GitHub and download the sample code for the different features mentioned in this tutorial.
-Then, you can integrate the required sample code into your SDK development on the Tuya IoT Platform.
+Then, you can integrate the required sample code into your SDK development on the Tuya IoT Development Platform.

 App SDK Development GitHub Sample